bitExpert/cs-jscs/README.md

 ## Installation

-It is required to have the scss-lint ruby package installed as the grunt-scss-lint plugin is a wrapper round that tool.
-You can use gem to install the package:

-    sudo gem install scss-lint

 Add the "bitexpert-cs-jscs" package to the dev-dependencies section of your package.json file which resides in the root folder of your project: